 Lawyers for the defendants had previously accused police of beating confessions out of the men.

-- Video: The plight of Cairo's street children
+- Video: The victims of China’s forced disappearances

 Ram Singh’s father, Mangelal Singh, said his son had been raped in prison by other inmates and had been repeatedly threatened by inmates and guards.
 Nevertheless, he said he visited his son four days ago and the man appeared fine and gave no hint of any despair that could drive him to take his own life.